Bonding With Your Partner Without Candles, Wine or Lingerie!By Dr. Margaret Paul

 December 31, 2006

-Many partners attempt to bond with candles, wine or lingerie, only to find their time together feeling flat, empty and passionless.
-In this article, discover what really creates bonding, intimacy and passion with your partner.
+Many partners attempt to bond with externals such as candles or wine, only to find their time together feeling flat and passionless.

 A journalist interviewed me regarding intimacy in relationships.
-One of her questions was, "What are some of the easy ways in which husband and wife can bond - without candles and wine and expensive lingerie?"
+One of her questions was, "What are some of the easy ways in which a husband and wife can bond - without candles, wine and expensive lingerie?"

 Easy ways?
 Well, it depends on what you mean by easy!

 Bonding has nothing to do with candles, wine and expensive lingerie.
 It has to do with intent.
 The Inner Bonding process teaches that in any given moment we are in one of two possible intents:

 - The intent to have control over getting love and avoiding pain